dustinpfister/blog_posts/_posts/linux-ls.md

 ## 1 - Get started with Linux ls

 So for this example I will not just be covering a basic example of the Linux ls command, but a whole bunch of other basic commands that come up all the time when using bash.
 Here I am starting out by using the mkdir command to create a new folder called foo in the home path of the current user.
 I then use the cd command to make the current working path this folder that I just made.
-In this foo folder I am using the echo command and redirection to create a new file with the text _hello world_ with a file name called _hello.txt_.
+In this foo folder I am using the [echo command](/2019/08/15/linux-echo/) and something called [redirection](/2020/10/02/linux-redirection/) to create a new file with the text _hello world_ with a file name called _hello.txt_.

 I can not use the Linux ls command to list the contents of this folder by just calling the command without any additional argumnets if I just want to confirm that I have a single file in this foo folder called hello.txt, and sure enough I do.
 I can not use a command such as cat to print out the contents of this file that I just made and sure enough it is what I have cerated using the Linux echo command.